HySpeed/CitiesOfEarth3/README.md

 * Rocket Silo crafting may not restore in some situations.
 Fixed in 1.5.8.
 Use the command below to restore it if needed.
 ** Fix for if recipe for rocket silo doesn't get restored:
 * /c game.player.force.recipes["rocket-silo"].enabled=true
+* For mod settings of Pre-Placed Silo of "None", the label counter for completed launches does not increment.

 --------------------------------------------------------------------------------